theOrillian/website/content/post/adventures-with-hugo.md

 * the repository that needed to be created was `<userName>.github.io`, not `github.io` in theOrillian user GitHub account.
 * the `config.toml` needed to be altered, setting `baseurl = "http://theOrillian.github.io"`

-I pinched and updated a deploy script from @sgylon:
+I pinched and updated a deploy script from GitHub user @sgylon:

 ```shell
 #!/bin/bash